LauraChen/LauraChen.github.io/_posts/2018-03-01-project-secrets.md

 # Web App Mockup
-There are a lot of potential practical applications for sharing your secrets.
-There is some comfort in knowing that you’re not alone.
+There is some comfort in knowing that you’re not alone when you are struggling with a heavy secret.
 I made a simple mockup of a site where users can type their secret and the model will pull up the most similar secrets by cosine similarity.

 ![shared secrets app](/assets/shared-secrets-app.png)